Our Approach to Investing

 A backtest study by AQR (“Building a Better EMN Strategy”, April 2015) compared a traditional 60/40 stock & bond portfolio to ones that shifted part of the long-only equity exposure for equity market neutral (EMN).
 They found, “Even a modest allocation to EMN leads to a meaningful reduction in volatility… Lower risk and a similar return lead to a meaningful improvement in the risk-return tradeoff.”
 They then noted the improved risk-adjusted return evident in the higher “Sharpe ratio”.

-We consider AQR to be the leader in market-neutral strategies.
-Morningstar too notes their “strong quantitative research culture” (2/1/17 report on the AQR EMN fund).
-While most of their funds require a minimum investment of $1 million, that hurdle is waived for clients of RIAs like Wolf Money Management Inc.
+Blackrock is a leader in market-neutral strategies.
+While most institutional share classes from Blackrock require a minimum investment of $1 million, that hurdle is waived for clients of RIAs like Wolf Money Management Inc.

 Not all markets are created equal.
 There are bull markets, where the general trend is up, and then there are bear markets, where the trend is down.
 “Buy and hope” is not a good strategy during major bear markets like those that ran in the stock market from late 2000-early 2003 (the “tech wreck”) or of course the financial crisis of 2008-early 2009.
 Despite the memory of those painful events, few advisors will even ‘ease off the gas pedal’ before the next major bear market.